 This article is for information only.
 DO NOT use it to treat or manage an actual poisoning.
 If you or someone you are with has swallowed poison, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

 Engine coolant poisoning

 - Propylene glycol

-Use standard first aid and CPR for signs of shock or cardiac arrest.
-Call your local poison control center or 911 for further assistance.
+Use standard first aid and CPR for signs of shock or no heartbeat (cardiac arrest).
+Call your local poison control center or 911 for more help.